Editor: Union of International Associations

 Political changes over the years may lead to some questions in an organization’s description.
 Briefly: countries referred to in an organization’s description retain their old form when referring to a date prior to the change – for example, towns referred to in events prior to 1991 still retain their country as German DR (Democratic Republic) or Germany FR (Federal Republic), while subsequent dates refer simply to Germany.

-The final evaluation of the information presented in the Yearbook of International Organizations must be left to users.
+The final evaluation of the information presented in the Yearbook must be left to users.
 They may be assisted in this assessment by whether a full description is included, by the amount of information it has been considered useful to include in the description, by the last date on which information has been received, and by the organization type classification.

 The Yearbook of International Organizations, although originally covering only international organizations in the traditional sense, has broadened its scope in order to reflect international activity in a much more general manner.

 The UIA has a mandate from the United Nations to produce the Yearbook, which includes all non-profit international organizations known to us, in particular those which are officially recognized by the United Nations or one of its specialized agencies.
-It therefore include national organizations which have been granted consultative status by one of the United Nations agencies or included on the UN Department of Information (DPI) List, coding them as 'internationally-oriented national' bodies.
+It therefore includes national organizations which have been granted consultative status by one of the United Nations agencies or included on the UN Department of Information (DPI) List, coding them as 'internationally-oriented national' bodies.

 The organizations the UIA has on record range from major intergovernmental organizations such as the United Nations, through scholarly and scientific bodies, to the more subordinate, diffuse or peripheral.
 Special effort is made to include international activities which, although not organizations, have clearly recognized titles and behaviour, and which are of considerable interest and importance to Yearbook users.
 These may include free trade zones, projects, programmes, intergovernmental groupings with no fixed secretariat or treaty, etc.

-Compiling information for the Yearbook of International Organizations involves a year-round process of research and editing.
+Compiling information for the Yearbook involves a year-round process of research and editing.
 Proofs of organization descriptions are sent out by post, email and fax for the organizations themselves to correct.
 The average response rate is 35%, ensuring highly reliable information.
-Proofs are supplemented with information from websites, annual reports, newsletters and other documents.
-Organizations that do not respond to the proofs are followed up with telephone calls, or researched via the Internet.
+Priority is normally given to information received from the organizations themselves, and every effort is made by the editors to check this information against other sources.

 You may have information that you wish to make the UIA aware of, including but not limited to:

-- New international organizations
+• New international organizations

-- Conferences and meetings
+• Conferences and meetings

-- Amendments or additions to current profiles
+• Amendments or additions to current profiles